Welcome to Bolivia. Travel doesn't always go as planned!

 After getting lost amongst the local life, we googled and Ubered our way to a steak house, BRÍOS Restaurant, that was highly recommended and enjoyed our afternoon with what we do best: wine and dining!
 The meat was exceptional and nicely complimented with a favourite Malbec from Mendoza.

 The next day, we ticked off the essentials in the nearby shopping mall called Ventura Mall and followed this with another slow lunch.
 After reading the reviews on Piegari Restaurant, we had to squeeze it in; we don't like to miss out on dining opportunities.
 It was nice and quiet, with stylish decor, friendly staff, and outstanding food.
 We were very grateful we chose Italian for our last meal in Santa Cruz and also sampled a Bolivian red wine, which we were super impressed with.

 Our stay in Santa Cruz was short and sweet, but our little teaser of Bolivia has won our hearts, and we will find our way back to appreciate you truly!
-We walked freely; taxis and Ubers were plentiful and cheap, we felt safe, the people were warm and friendly, the food was delicious (and excellent value), and the little we saw, so much more to discover and enjoy!
+We walked freely; taxis and Ubers were plentiful and cheap, we felt safe, the people were warm and friendly, the food was delicious (and of excellent value), and the little we saw, there was so much more to discover and enjoy!